US, UK scouts abandon heatwave-hit South Korean jamboree

 Issued on: Modified:

-But despite the government's promises of air-conditioned buses and freezer trucks, the US contingent said Saturday they would withdraw, following a British decision to exit Friday, citing concerns over the extreme weather and conditions at the site.
+But despite the government's promises of air-conditioned buses and freezer trucks, the US contingent said Saturday they would withdraw, following a British decision to exit Friday, citing concerns over the extreme weather.

 The American scouts will go to Camp Humphreys, a US Army garrison in Pyeongtaek, according to US officials.